 Sub-Saharan Africa’s electricity system is caught in a vicious cycle: the region needs access to affordable clean electricity, but volatile economic growth and low income increase the risk of bad debts and tariff-under-pricing which in turn increase

 financing costs and delay the much-needed investment in power infrastructure.
 Offtake risk, the risk of not getting paid for the power output (by local untilities) - is exacerbated by these conditions and it is an ultimate risk of an investor.
 But in a continent with abundant energy resources, access to affordable electricity should not be an exception.
 The African Trade Insurance Agency (ATI), the European Investment Bank (EIB) and Munich Re developed the African Energy Guarantee Facility (AEGF) to tackle these risks.
-Supported by KfW the facility provides a reinsurance capacity of 1 billion for energy access, energy effciency and renewable energy projects that are in line with SDG7 objectives.
+Backed with a funding of the European Union and with the support of KfW the facility provides a reinsurance capacity of 1 billion for energy access, energy effciency and renewable energy projects that are in line with SDG7 objectives.
 The Facility is expected to help mobilise significant private financing in the form of debt and equity from banks and developers that are currently risk constrained to participate in the African energy sector.

 AEGF serves as a blueprint to combine public and private capacity with highest impact leverage.

 Our Role in AEGF